Events and webhooks

 Our event testing feature makes it possible to test certain events from the Signicat Dashboard.
 This means that:

-• You can use this to test your subscriptions and event code handling.
+- You can test your subscriptions and event code handling.

 You have now created a mock event.
 You can view the request body that has been produced for this mock event, so that you can see how it looks before you test.